Table of Contents

 Tip 5: Entering Planning and Write Back in Power BI

-For enabling write back from Power BI you have essentially 3 options:
+For enabling write back to budget and forecast in Power BI desktop and online, you have essentially 3 options:

 - Edit Table in Power BI: this option only works in Power BI Desktop and is not suited for planning requirements apart from simple parameters

-Acterys enables users to automatically create best practice data models from nearly any source that can be easily edited and extended by business users with a variety of workflow and governance features (e.g. detailed write back user rights and every transaction logged).
+Acterys Power BI analysis tool enables users to automatically create best practice data models from nearly any source that can be easily edited and extended by business users with a variety of workflow and governance features (e.g. detailed write back user rights and every transaction logged).

 - Data model automation for planning purposes for nearly all major EPR and SaaS service solutions